1 - AWS Deployment

 searchUi:

-publicLogoPath: "https://search.yourdomain.com/yourLogo.svg"
+publicLogoPath: "https://search.example.com/yourLogo.svg"

 jwtSecretKey: "256-bit-secret-key-for-sign-jwts"